SOFTS-Raw sugar slips to four-month low on global economic woes

 * Dealers said a sharp decline in crude oil prices helped to drive down sugar futures, raising the prospect that mills may switch to using more cane to make the sweetener rather than cane-derived biofuel ethanol.
 O/R

-* They noted Friday's CFTC report showed speculators had largely liquidated a net long position in raw sugar, as of June 28, and during the last few days they have probably switched to a net short position.
+* They noted that Friday's CFTC report showed speculators had largely liquidated a net long position in raw sugar.

+* A strong dollar, near the highest in 20 years, was also seen pressuring prices.

+* "This U.S. dollar strength is a bearish headwind for all dollar-denominated commodity markets," said Peak Research.

 COCOA